Find and Evaluate Worship Songs for Church

 Can everyone in the room genuinely sing what the song expresses?

 Songs rooted heavily in personal experience may alienate those who haven't shared that experience.
-This doesn't make the lyrics incorrect, but it may limit how useful and applicable they are in a corporate setting, as it raises questions about what they refer to (Philippians 2:4, 1 Corinthians 14:15-17).
+This doesn't make the lyrics incorrect, but it may limit how useful and applicable they are in a corporate setting, as it could raise questions about what they refer to (Philippians 2:4, 1 Corinthians 14:15-17).

 Initial Importance: Secondary